MSpill/Programming-Languages-2020/README.md

     int result = x + y
 ```

-Tabs can be used to create block structures like in Python.
-Jump statements allow the program to move execution a certain number of lines forward or backward, or to a marker.
+Tabs can be used to organize code into blocks, although scope is not changed.
+Jump statements allow the program to move execution to a marker.
 To jump to a marker, use the `jmp` keyword followed by the marker's name as a string:
 ```
 jmp "addXAndY"
 ```